appointmind/fakenames/README.md

 # Fakenames
-List of names from movies, tv shows and books to be used for testing during development of an application.
+List of names from movies, tv shows, and books to be used for testing during development of an application.
 ## Fields
 First name,Last name